OneDrive/onedrive-api-docs/docs/rest-api/getting-started/authentication.md

 | [Sign out](graph-oauth.md#sign-the-user-out)                             | Sign out of Microsoft account and OneDrive personal. |

 For more details about the full list of authentication scenarios for Microsoft Graph, see [App authentication with Microsoft Graph](https://graph.microsoft.io/en-us/docs/authorization/auth_overview).

-When accessing the OneDrive APIs outside of Microsoft Graph, different authentication may be required.
-Read below for more details.

-*Note:* At this time, only user-delegated permissions are available for the files portion of the Microsoft Graph.
-While some scopes may be available for app-delegated or client credentials authentication, these scopes are not supported with Microsoft Graph.

 ## SharePoint Server 2016